Anywhere365/DialogueStudioFlows/README.md

 In above directories you can find HowTo- and Solution- flows and documentation for Anywhere365 Dialogue Studio.

 ## HowTo flows
 HowTo flows show you working building blocks of Anywhere365 Dialogue Studio flows.
-Examples HowTo flows are database, Sharepoint or file access, Event bus node or Incoming call node.
+Examples HowTo flows are database, Sharepoint or file access, Dialogue Studio Event bus node or Incoming call node.
 HowTo flows are a handson start for quickly learning Dialogue Studio.

 ## Solution flows
 Solution flows show you full working end to end Anywhere365 Dialogue Studio flows.
 These solution flows give you a working solution for a customer demo or are a starting point for your custom Anywhere365 Dialogue Studio integration or solution.